Get connected – volunteer organizations

 Alberta Health Services – Home Care and Community

 AHS Home Care and Community programs offers volunteers an opportunity to enhance the lives of isolated seniors in the community, or assist new moms caring for their babies.
 All volunteers are asked to make a minimum of one year, once-a-week commitment.
 Most placements are daytime hours, during the week and shifts are typically three hours long.
 The screening process includes an interview, police security check and reference checks.

 Alberta Health Services – South Health Campus

-The South Health Campus has many exciting positions that will contribute to the opening of the hospital.
-Volunteers extend and enhance the quality of care and service provided by our staff.
-As this is a brand new site, volunteers will have the unique opportunity to shape new volunteer programs.
+The South Health Campus has many exciting positions that contribute to the well being of our patients and enhance the quality of care and service provided by our staff.
+As this is a fairly new site, volunteers have the opportunity to be part of some exciting volunteer programs.
 All volunteers are asked to make a minimum commitment to the hospital for one year, coming in once a week for a set shift.
 Shifts are typically three to four hours in length.
 The screening process includes an interview, police security check and reference checks.

 Volunteer opportunities: Wayfinders, Clinic assistants, Committee members and friendly visiting